CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Details of Inner Nodes

 \subsection{Piecewise Linear Regression Node}

-Piecewise linear regression node (P. LR Inner Node) uses a piecewise linear regression model to determine the next branch.
-More specifically, the piecewise linear model contains 7 segments, and we store the coordinates of the segment end points in the P. LR node to specify the mode detail.

-When we traverse through a P. LR node, we first perform a binary search among the eight $keys$ to find the segment to which the input key belongs, then use the segment as a linear model to determine the next branch.
+Piecewise linear regression node (P. LR node) uses a piecewise linear regression model to determine the next branch.
+More specifically, the piecewise linear model contains {$kIndexNum + 1$} segments, and we store the coordinates of the segment end points in the P. LR node.
+Due to the fixed number of segments, the training method of the PLR node, which is related to the segment point, is slightly different from the least-squares method of the LR node. $kIndexNum$ is calculated from the size of the key type to ensure that the total size does not exceed 64 bytes, and placeholders fill the part less than 64 bytes.
+For a 32-bit key, its value is 6, which means that there are a total of 8 linear models.
+When we traverse through a P. LR node, we first find the segment to which the input key belongs, then use the segment as a linear model to determine the next branch.
 The memory layout and internal mechanism of a P. LR node are demonstrated in Figure~\ref{fig:plrStructPro}.